-In June of 1984, Emerson College bought 355 Commonwealth from the Governor Ames Mansion Realty Trust.
+On June 7, 1984, 355 Commonwealth was purchased from David H. Thorne and Paul A. Faraca by Emerson College.
 In January of 1984, prior to purchasing the property, Emerson College applied for (and subsequently received) permission to convert it into offices and a retail store.

 On April 19, 1995, 355 Commonwealth was purchased from Emerson College by the Back Bay Investment Trust, Inc., of Hingham.

 In June of 1997, it applied for (and subsequently received) permission to convert the property into two apartments, and in July of 1999, it applied for (and subsequently received) permission to convert the property into twelve offices and one apartment.